ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

   - Appendix B.1 features a list of integer sample values and their expected encoding.
 - RFC+: UNLIKE CBOR/c and standard CDE encoding, floating-point numbers MUST always be encoded using the longest [IEEE754] variant.
 Appendix B.2 features a list of floating-point sample values and their expected encoding.
 - RFC+: NaN values with payloads (like f97e01), or having the most significant bit set ("signaling"), MUST be rejected.
 See also Appendix B.4 for invalid NaN variants.
+- RCF+: UNLIKE CBOR/c and standard CDE encoding, map keys MUST be typed as strings; no other types are allowed as map keys.
 - RFC: Map keys MUST be sorted in the bytewise lexicographic order of their deterministic encoding.
 Duplicate keys (i.e. keys with identical determinstic bytestring values) MUST be rejected; note that semantic equivalence is not tested.
 As per the "Canonical CBOR" section (3.9) in [RFC7049], the following represents a properly sorted map:
 {
   "a": ... ,